 However, lack of capital is still the key reason cited for why 1 in 3 business don’t survive past the two-year mark.
 Essentially, if you’re planning on starting a business, you need to make sure you have savings for at least six months-worth of rainy days or consider raising capital.

-And the other good news on that front is that investors have a strong interest in the recruitment sector again!
-In a recent market report from BDO, the rise in available debt and equity funding available is continuing and businesses such as Recruitment Entrepreneur (a company that’s solely focussed on providing striving recruitment entrepreneurs choice in finding funding vehicles) continue to enter the market.
+And the other good news on that front is that investors currently have a strong interest in the recruitment sector!
+In a recent market report from BDO, the rise in available debt and equity funding available is continuing and the market is evolving to offer alternative funding such as unitranche debt - showing that confidence in the recruitment sector is not waning.

 If you’re reading this and you’ve taken the plunge recently or are thinking of making the jump into entrepreneurial stardom - hats off to you!
 One quote that’s got me through my years of businesses ownership is this:

 “If it was easy, everyone would do it!”